TomConlin/Semantic_Exchange_Format/README.md

-unordered lists of unordered lists, the set of all paths in a tree is a single unordered list of distinctly ordered lists, where the order comes from the constraint of using directed edges.
+unordered lists of unordered lists, the set of all paths in a tree is a single unordered list of distinctly ordered lists, where the order comes from the constraint of using directed edges in a tree.

-A collection of trees (forest) may have their sets of paths (ordered lists) all collected together.
+A collection of trees (forest) may have their sets of paths (ordered lists) all collected together, and arranged so common (Deck) nodes can result in the extension of paths.

 An answer to a question may be seen as finding a way through the forest that begins with the node you have and ends with